 the identity card has been used in the commission of an offence under this Act; or

 the identity card is a false identity card.

 (2) Any person who receives a demand from a registration officer or a police officer under subsection (1) must comply with the demand.

 (3) Any person who contravenes subsection (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

 —(1) Where any person —

-is reasonably suspected by a registration officer or police officer of the commission of any offence under this Act or any regulations made thereunder; or
+is reasonably suspected by a registration officer or police officer of the commission of any offence under this Act; or

 on demand by a registration officer or a police officer —